xhsongstanford/FocoNet/README.md

     In the near future we will update the output format to strike/dip/rake.

-    Users can refer to our jupyter notebook `FocoNet_Full/check_result.ipynb` to convert the PTB axis to focal mechanisms using pyrocko package and visualize the result.
+    Users can refer to our jupyter notebook `FocoNet_Full/check_result.ipynb` to convert the PTB axis to focal mechanisms and visualize the result.

 ## Dataset Structures